pomponchik/transfunctions/README.md

 - Сan be either ordinary stand-alone functions or bound methods.
 In the latter case, they will be linked to the same object.

 There is only one known limitation: you cannot use any third-party decorators on the template using the decorator syntax, because in some situations this can lead to ambiguous behavior.
 If you still really need to use a third-party decorator, just generate any of the functions from the template, and then apply your decorator to the result of the generation.

+## Markers

+Objects that we call "markers" are used to mark up specific blocks inside the template function.